gregorysharkov/Week4-assignement/codebook.md

 activity labels are excluded from the aggreate function and added later.

 ### Output
-The "tidy" dataset is stored using write.csv function
+The "tidy" dataset is stored using write.table function